qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 The `urlPositionCrs` parameter in `config.json` determines the projection to use for the extent resp. center coordinates in the URL.
 By default the map projection of the current theme is used.
 If `urlPositionCrs` is equal to the map projection, the `crs` parameter is omitted in the URL.

 If the search text passed via `st` results in a unique result, the viewer automatically zooms to this result on startup.
-If the search result does not provide a bounding box, the `minScale` defined in the `searchOptions` of the `TopBar` configuration in `config.json` is used.
+If the search result does not provide a bounding box, the `minScaleDenom` defined in the `searchOptions` of the `TopBar` configuration in `config.json` is used.

 ## Startup position
 By default, the viewer opens zooming on the respective theme extent, as defined in `themes.json` (and overrideable in `themesConfig.json`).